-1.6 Language Requirements - English
+1.5 Language Requirements - Bilingual

-By submitting a bid, the Bidder certifies that, should it be awarded a contract as result of the bid solicitation, every individual proposed in its bid will be fluent in English.
-The individual(s) proposed must be able to communicate orally and in writing in English without any assistance and with minimal errors.
+By submitting a bid, the Bidder certifies that, should it be awarded a contract as result of the bid solicitation, every individual proposed in its bid will be fluent in both official languages of Canada (French and English).
+The individual(s) proposed must be able to communicate orally and in writing in French and English without any assistance and with minimal errors.

-1.7 Education and Experience
+1.6 Education and Experience